phipsuk/creative-agency-website/README.md

 # Creative Agency Website
-A website designed to showcase work
+A website designed to showcase creative digital work

+## Server requirements
+Needs to be uplaoded to a server running node to work